 - Hooks or Pegs for current season coats and jackets

-- Place to store misc. items like keys, wallets, mail, etc…
+- A place to store misc.
+Items like keys, wallets, mail, etc…

 - Good lighting to see where things go

-- Place to hang heavier coats and hats
+- A place to hang heavier coats and hats (Affiliate Link)

 - An area to store shoes.